 If you’re looking for an easy way to lose weight, getting started with a walking program is a great way to do it.
 It’s low-impact, easy to fit into a busy schedule and accessible for almost any age or fitness level.

-Use these seven walking tips to burn more calories and shed pounds:
+Use these eleven walking tips to burn more calories and shed pounds:

 WALK MORE THROUGHOUT THE DAY